Anti-associative dendriform algebras: Motivation

 An anti-associative algebra $(A, \ast)$ is a nonassociative algebra whose multiplication satisfies the identity

 On the one hand, if we consider the commutator, then the resulting algebra will not be a Lie algebra.
-But considering the new commutator $[a,b]=a\ast b+b\ast a$ derives Jacobi-Jordan algebras \cite{Remm}, which seem to be similar to Lie algebras at first sight, but these algebras are quite different \cite{BF}.
-Hence, we have the functor from the category $\mathrm{\textbf{AAs}}$ of anti-associative algebras to the category $\mathrm{\textbf{J-J}}$ of Jacobi-Jordan algebras i.e.
+But considering the anti-commutator $[a,b]=a\ast b+b\ast a$ derives Jacobi-Jordan algebras (see \cite{Remm}), which seem to be similar to Lie algebras at first sight, but these algebras are quite different \cite{BF}.
+This class of algebras appeared in the literature under different names from different viewpoints, for example ``Lie-Jordan algebras" \cite{KO}, ``mock-Lie algebras" \cite{Zu}.
+Thus, one has the functor from the category $\mathrm{\textbf{AAs}}$ of anti-associative algebras to the category $\mathrm{\textbf{J-J}}$ of Jacobi-Jordan algebras i.e.

-On the other hand, similar to the construction of pre-Lie algebras, pre-Jacobi-Jordan algebras are constructed in \cite{HH} as a left-anti-symmetric algebra with respect to anti-associator.
+On the other hand, similar to the construction of pre-Lie algebras, pre-Jacobi-Jordan algebras are constructed in \cite{BBMM} as a left-anti-symmetric algebra with respect to anti-associator.
 Hence, we have

-Then naturally the above Question arises.
-In this paper we give an affirmative answer to this question and the category $\mathrm{\textbf{Rhiza}}$ of all \textbf{rhizaform algebras}, which we call, play a left-top category in the commutative diagram i.e.
+It is then natural to ask whether the diagram \eqref{half-CD2} can be extended to a commutative diagram.
+In this paper we give an affirmative answer to this question and the category $\mathrm{\textbf{AAs-Dend}}$ of all \textbf{anti-associative dendriform algebras} play a left-top category in the commutative diagram i.e.

-By an approach of splitting operations, we introduce the notion of rhizaform algebras, still keeping the property of splitting the anti-associativity.
-Since the concept of dendriform algebras is tied to associativity, we sought a name for the concept related to anti-associative algebras.
-However, we avoided using the term ``anti" due to the prior existence of anti-dendriform algebras \cite{GLB}.
-Notably, the word ``dendriform" means ``tree-like," and as the opposite of a tree can be likened to its root, which grows downward, we chose a name inspired by this analogy.
-We have no objection if someone wishes to replace the name with an alternative concept.

-The classification of any class of algebras is a fundamental yet highly challenging problem.
+The classification of any class of algebras is a fundamental but highly challenging problem.
 It is often one of the first issues encountered when attempting to understand the structure of a particular class of algebras.
 Specifically, the classification of algebras of dimension $n$ (up to isomorphism) within a variety defined by a given family of polynomial identities is a classic question in the theory of non-associative algebras.
 Numerous studies have addressed the classification of low-dimensional algebras across various varieties of both associative and non-associative algebras \cite{AANS, BM, FKK, K, KSTT, P, RRB1, RRB2}.